 Midday heat in North Texas can drain your energy quickly, especially during summer tournament weeks.
 This is the best time to plan indoor stops.

 The Dallas Museum of Art is a reliable midday option.
 It is centrally located, air-conditioned, and easy to explore at your own pace.
-The free general admission also makes it an accessible stop if you are balancing ticket costs and travel expenses.
-Indoor breaks like this make FIFA World Cup Dallas activities easier to enjoy later in the day.
+Free general admission makes it accessible if you are balancing travel costs.
+Indoor breaks help you reset before the next part of your day.
+They also make it easier to enjoy evening plans.
+A short rest can improve your overall experience.

 Best neighborhoods to explore between matches